sinri/InfuraOffice/README.md

 # InfuraOffice
 A Mix of Infura Management

+## Third Party Library Declaration

+Packagist

+* sinri/enoch

+Node Package Manager

+* iview
+* jquery
+* js-cookie
+* vue

+See the package config file for more details.

+## Functions

+* Check server disk space usage with `df` and `du` commands;
+* See file system details of server with `ls` command.
+* See the process list of database and kill any of them if permitted.

+## Install

+1. Get the source code from GitHub
+1. Run `php composer.phar install` in the project root directory
+1. Run `npm install` in the `site/frontend` directory

 ## Config

 The config file is `config/config.php`.
 A sample file given for reference.